evagorasmakridis/evagorasmakridis.github.io/_pages/about.md

 Latest news
 ------
 - May 2020 ~ Admitted for M.Sc. degree in Decision Analysis and Data Science at Stockholm University.
-- March 2020 ~ Accepted conference paper ('Towards Robust Onboard Control for Quadrotors via Ultra-Wideband-based Localization') at the International conference on Wireless Communications and Mobile Computing (IWCMC).
+- March 2020 ~ Accepted conference paper 'Towards Robust Onboard Control for Quadrotors via Ultra-Wideband-based Localization' at the International conference on Wireless Communications and Mobile Computing (IWCMC).
-- January 2020 ~ Accepted journal paper ('Robust Dynamic CPU Resource Provisioning in Virtualized Servers') in the IEEE Transactions on Services Computing (ToSC).
+- January 2020 ~ Accepted journal paper 'Robust Dynamic CPU Resource Provisioning in Virtualized Servers' in the IEEE Transactions on Services Computing (ToSC).
-- January 2020 ~ Started M.Sc. thesis at Ericsson AB in ('Reinforcement Learning for Radio Resource Management').
+- January 2020 ~ Started M.Sc. thesis at Ericsson AB in 'Reinforcement Learning for Radio Resource Management'.
 - September 2019 ~ Started the second year of the M.Sc. degree in Autonomous Systems at KTH Royal Institute of Technology.
-- July 2019 ~ Participated at the EIT Digital Summer School for ('Data Driven Manufacturing with Industry 4.0').
+- July 2019 ~ Participated at the EIT Digital Summer School for 'Data Driven Manufacturing with Industry 4.0'.
 - September 2018 ~ Started the first year of the M.Sc. degree in Autonomous Systems at Aalto University.
 - April 2018 ~ Admitted for M.Sc. degree in Autonomous Systems with EIT Digital.
-- June 2017 ~ Accepted conference paper ('Dynamic CPU Resource Provisioning in Virtualized Servers using Maximum Correctropy Criterion Kalman Filters') at the IEEE International Conference on Emerging Technologies And Factory Automation (ETFA).
+- June 2017 ~ Accepted conference paper 'Dynamic CPU Resource Provisioning in Virtualized Servers using Maximum Correctropy Criterion Kalman Filters' at the IEEE International Conference on Emerging Technologies And Factory Automation (ETFA).
+- June 2017 ~ Graduated from Cyprus University of Technology holding a B.Sc. in Electrican Engineering.

 Contact
 ------